Literature / Tommy and Tuppence

 - Cold Sniper: Averted; Mrs. Sprot breaks down after she desperately shoots her daughter's kidnapper.
 Played straight, as it is later revealed she was acting to hide her cover.

 - Cover Identity Anomaly: Averted with Tommy and Tuppence in N or M?, although they both go about it in different fashions.

-- Cyanide Pill: Sir James would rather die than be caught as Mr. Brown at the end of The Secret Adversary.
+- Cyanide Pill: In The Secret Adversary, Sir James would rather die than be caught and tried as Mr. Brown.
+He keeps one hidden in his signet ring.